the-markup/investigation-isp/README.md

 | race_quantile               | How we categorized race and ethnicity.
 We binned `race_perc_non_white` into quartiles.                                                         |
 | is_slow                     | `True` if `speed_down` is below 25 Mbps.                                                                                                       |

+Tables and figures featured in our methodology and story can be found in `data/ouput/tables` and `data/output/figures`, respectively.

+This directory also features `data/input/` and `data/intermediary/` files that were collected for processed for the `data/output` files mentioned above.
+These are almost entirely stored externally, but available [to download](#download-all-data).

 Address data was downloaded from [OpenSources](https://opensources.io) and [NYC Open Data](https://data.cityofnewyork.us/City-Government/NYC-Address-Points/g6pj-hd8k) and grouped and compressed into block groups in `data/input/isp`.

 We use these [gzip](https://www.gzip.org/)ped-[GeoJSON](https://geojson.org/) files to sample addresses to search from each ISP's lookup tool.